abshinn/bashcrash/README.md

 BASHCRASH
 ===

+A crash course in bash for the data scientist.

+### Unix philosphy

+"This is the Unix philosophy: Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface." -- [Doug McIlroy](http://www.faqs.org/docs/artu/ch01s06.html)

 ### Basics

 List directory contents with `ls`, create a directory with `mkdir`, copy files with `cp`, move and rename files with `mv`, remove files and directories with `rm` and `rmdir`.